My name is Sara Goddard and I’m an environmental activist, sustainability adviser, and public servant.

 - It means you don’t beat yourself up when you toss an apple core in the garbage instead of the compost bin – but you actually understand the underlying importance of reducing food waste.
 (And the next time you’ll remember to compost the apple core!)

 - It means that when you need answers, inspiration, or have questions about how to green your life, you can find them here.
 And if the answers aren’t on the site, I’ll be here to help you find them.

 - It means that instead of throwing up your hands and saying one person can’t make a difference, I’ll help empower you with the confidence and skills to make that change for yourself, your community, or on a larger stage.
 I did, and I know you can too.

 My goal is to help you re-frame your lifestyle so that your actions, small or large, are made within an exciting new framework.

 About Sara Goddard

-Sara Goddard is founder and former chair of the City of Rye Sustainability Committee, a volunteer group that established a legislative track record by drafting and spearheading legislation that was first of its kind in Westchester County, NY.
+Sara Goddard is the founder and former chair of the City of Rye Sustainability Committee, a volunteer group that established a legislative track record by drafting and spearheading legislation that was first of its kind in Westchester County, NY.

 Rye Sustainability has been recognized locally and nationally, and its presence has extended beyond Rye’s borders by establishing a network of groups, organizations, and legislators.